Grants | Undergraduate

 Federal Supplemental Educational Opportunity Grants

 The Federal SEOG program is funded by the federal government and administered by Pacific University.
-At Pacific, this grant is awarded to Federal Pell Grant recipients with the lowest Expected Family Contribution (EFC).
-Award amounts vary.
+At Pacific, this grant is awarded to Federal Pell Grant recipients.

 Teacher Education Assistance for College and Higher Education (TEACH) Grants